 Comprehensive Testing

-In this testing phase, the notebook’s overall performance can be determined.
-For this test, we used two applications named: PCMark 10 and CrossMark Application.
+In this testing phase, the overall performance of the notebook can be determined.
+For this test, we used two applications, PCMark 10 and CrossMark.

 CrossMark: In this test, the overall performance score was 1,865 (including 1,746 points in Productivity, 2,010 points in Creativity, and 1,768 points in Response Capability).
-These scores show us that the notebook can easily handle all the daily office work tasks.
+These scores indicate that the laptop can easily handle all daily office work tasks.

 PCMark 10: In this test, the overall score was 7,055 points (including 10,186 points in Common Functions, 8,972 points in Productivity, and 10,453 points in Content Creation).
-Well, these test results weren’t as good as expected.
+Well, these test results are not as good as expected.

 Also Read: Dell XPS 13 Plus 9320 Review (Core i7-1260P, Iris Xe)